by Michael Botur

 ‘Are your friends coming in?’

-The city’s bookshops took on Lustt’s literature.
+The city’s bookshops took on Lustt’s literature and added their fee to the price sticker.
 Sales spilled over into the thousands, then crept up and hovered around the 5000 mark before spreading to 8000, 9000, and then five figures was reached.
 Sadistic Search was on every bus stop bench and café counter, in libraries and checkouts and catalogues.

-After our first royalty cheque materialised, we partied in the Eagle’s Nest.
-Even our hostile, protein shake-sipping flatmate shared a glass of bubbles.
+After our first royalty check materialized, we partied in the Eagle’s Nest.
+Even our hostile flatmate with his flaring neck shared a glass of bubbles.
 Si reluctantly drew cash out of the account he’d set up and gave the wadded hundreds to Todd, who forced Harriet to come away from the wall and dance with him.
 We made the chandelier shake.
-For a night, were walked on air.
+For a night, we walked on air.

 The three-book publishing deal stamped by Linda’s publishing house specified that John Fernando’s character needed to follow the same narrative arc in the second novel and the third.
 You don’t fiddle with the formula, as Linda put it in an email.
-This formula: each book, John Fernando’s character would attempt to enjoy whatever miserable plateau he’d arrived at in life, then some new person would enter his life, upsetting his fragile balance.
-John would grow, as a human, by enduring sexual experiences with a bony introvert, a promiscuous gay fuckboy and an asexual prudish professor, plus an overly-affectionate Shetland pony, drawing conclusions about his own boundaries and finally emerging at the book’s end as wiser person, having gotten repeatedly fucked.
+Each book, John Fernando’s character would attempt to enjoy whatever miserable plateau he’d arrived at in life, then some new person would enter his life, upsetting his fragile balance.
+John would grow, as a human, by enduring sexual experiences with a bony introvert, a promiscuous gay fuckboy and an asexual prudish professor, plus an overly-affectionate Shetland pony, drawing conclusions about his own boundaries and finally emerging at the book’s end a wiser person after being repeatedly fucked.

 The scene in which the ants tear open John Fernando’s rectum was moved to the back of Book Two as an epilogue.

-Jean-Paul Fernandes typed his revenge manuscript in an all-night binge of espresso and No-Doz caffeine pills.
-The first 10,000 words took from tea time to breakfast to create.
+In an all-night binge of espresso and outrage, Jean-Paul Fernandes typed his revenge manuscript.
+The first 10,000 words took from dinner to breakfast to create.
 Jean-Paul knew what he’d typed was wormholed with spelling mistakes but time was of the essence.
-Using Freelancer.com, he found a proofreader in Manila who could make the English publishable and set about laying up galley design.
+Using Freelancer.com, he found a proofreader in Manila who could make the English publishable and format the manuscript.

-Jean-Paul had searched every yearbook, class photo, online forum, student magazine, literary listing and phone book he could get his hands on, without finding a single person with the surname Lustt.
-He’d concluded the THS Lustt books were an attack on him from some nom de guerre, and he was 99 percent sure he’d deduced who was behind the attack, though the list of suspects could be ever-unfolding, considering he’d broken hundreds of hearts during his duty – and duty it was.
-That was what dissatisfied him most about the Sadist’s Search attacks: recipients of his critiques had taken his slings and arrows personally.
+A week prior, Jean-Paul had searched every yearbook, class photo, online forum, student magazine, literary listing and phone book he could get his hands on, without finding a single person with the surname Lustt.
+He’d concluded the T.H.S.
+Lustt books were an attack on him from some nom de guerre, and he was 99 percent sure he’d deduced who was behind the attack.
+He found it a little sad that the recipients of his critiques had taken his slings and arrows personally.
 Jean-Paul’s life had been full of hurt.
 He’d been beaten up at high school.
 He’d had to beg his stepsister to take him to the school dance.
 Age 13, Philip Roth had responded dismissively to his fanmail.
 It puzzled him that others weren’t accustomed to suffering.

-Regardless: Harriet Todd’s Sigh would correct the public’s view of Jean-Paul Fernandes and finally silence the gnats nipping him.
+Regardless: Harriet Todd’s Sigh would correct the public’s view of Jean-Paul Fernandes and eradicate the gnats nipping him.

 The fast-paced plot he’d pressed into Microsoft Word with frantic fingertips told the tale of a loser, Harriet Todd, admitted to university due to the pity of the dean, whose other charitable ventures include homing mangy stray dogs and curing malaria.
 In the novel, Harriet Todd’s highest ambition in life is to harass a humble, handsome campus reporter.
-The handsome reporter remains both resolute and compassionate during desperate invocations for mercy and approval.
-The reporter, who is busy dealing with media adulation after having been longlisted for the Pulitzer Prize, spares an hour to meet with the drooling Harriet Todd, who rolls on her back and prostrates herself, desperate to be satisfied by the reporter, whose sexual prowess is the stuff of legend.
+The handsome reporter, who is busy dealing with media adulation after having been longlisted for the Pulitzer Prize for Literary Criticism, spares an hour to meet with the drooling Harriet Todd, who rolls on her back and prostrates herself, desperate to be satisfied by the reporter, whose sexual prowess is the stuff of legend.

-Jean-Paul released the novella in four instalments over the month of October, 10,000 words at a time.
-Campus Guide followers went rabid for it, even though it seemed a bit short and written rather hurriedly.
+Jean-Paul released the novella in four installments over the month of October, 10,000 words at a time.
+Student Guide followers went rabid for it, even though it seemed a bit short and written rather hurriedly.

 There were furious letters to the editor, however, once the ending was published.
-Harriet Todd’s Sigh ends with the protagonist realising what a loser she is and hanging herself from the flagpole outside the vice-chancellor’s office.
-The sigh, it is revealed in the book’s final pages, is the sound of a wet queef.
-After a life of shame, Harriet Todd leaves the world publicly choking while diarrhoea trickles down her leg, pooling in her shoes.
+Harriet Todd’s Sigh wound up with the protagonist realizing she could never be anything more than a loser and hanging herself from the flagpole outside the vice-chancellor’s office.
+The sigh, it is revealed in the book’s final pages, is the sound of Harriet Todd gasping for attention as she dies.

 The outraged letters began immediately.
 Jean-Paul fielded interview after interview.
 Everybody wanted to know the reason for the publication of the story.
 Jean-Paul said the novella was written because it had to be written.
-It demanded to be released from its volcanic chamber and birthed into the public consciousness.
+It demanded to erupt from its volcanic chamber and be birthed into the public consciousness.

-He couldn’t think of a constructive way to explain the book was written in response to a manifest unfairness.
-There were three people out there in the world with an inseparable bond whereas certain saints had to suffer alone.
+He couldn’t think of a constructive way to explain the book was written in response to a manifest unevenness.
+There were three people out there in the world with an inseparable bond whereas Jean-Paul had to suffer life alone.
+It wasn’t fair.

-People were seen around campus reading the third instalment, Sadist Struggles On, though in fewer numbers compared to the first.
+People were seen around campus reading the third instalment of the Lustt trilogy, Sadist Struggles On, though in fewer numbers compared to the first.
 There was less chatter, fewer quotes posted online.
-Reviews dropped to a tiny insignificant ebb.
+Reviews dropped to an insignificant ebb.
 At one point we found ourselves having to prompt a young English student in the elevator to spill her opinion of the story.

 She said the books were getting boring, now.
 Same old predictable shit.

 It was at a meeting of the T.H.S.
-Lustt management committee in the Eagle’s Nest that we agreed it was time to send Jean-Paul Fernandes an email confessional.
-It wasn’t about us relieving ourselves of guilt – we had none.
+Lustt management committee in the Eagle’s Nest that we agreed it was time to send Jean-Paul Fernandes a taunting email confessional.
+It wasn’t about us relieving ourselves of guilt – we had none — and more about psychologically unnerving our enemy.
 Harriet Todd’s Sigh couldn’t be left to influence the audience unquestioned.
-Our team had to overwhelm the Jean-Paul novella before it had a chance to return in some sordid sequel.
-We could end this thing with our three books, leaving him with a half.
-Hopefully we could edge Jean-Paul off the cliff of despair we’d shunted him towards.
+Our team had to overwhelm the Jean-Paul novella before it had a chance to return in some sordid sequel, or at least hack or stab or infiltrate Fernandes’ computer, his inbox, his files.

-We met in the Eagle’s Nest and got to work.
-Our letter to the Campus Guide’s literary editor couldn’t begin with a ‘dear,’ as that would hamper the effectiveness of our acrostic poem.
+We got to work on our confession.
 Our email, from THS.email@example.com, began with the first letter of T. H. S. Lustt’s name.

 This made-up author lie